-An employee who suffers a job-related injury or job-related illness shall be eligible to have all reasonable, necessary and related medical expenses paid for such injury or illness.
-If unable to work due to the job-related injury for more than seven (7) calendar days, non-law enforcement employees will be eligible for Temporary Income Benefits, which begin on the 8th day of disability.
+- 1. Applicability: All employees of Bastrop County shall be covered by the County's workers compensation coverage on duty for the County. - 2.
+Medical Income and Benefit Eligibility: An employee who suffers a job-related injury or jobrelated illness shall be eligible to have all reasonable, necessary and related medical expenses paid for such injury or illness.
+If unable to work due to a job-related injury for more than seven (7) calendar days, non-law enforcement employees will be eligible for Temporary Income Benefits, which begin on the 8th day of disability.
 Salary Continuation will be provided for law enforcement employees.